microsoft/vscode/src/vs/workbench/contrib/notebook/browser/docs/notebook.layout.md

 print(2)
 ```

 will genrate text output `2`.
-The re-rendering of the output is fast and we want to ensure the UI is stable in this scenario, to archive this:
+The re-rendering of the output is fast and we want to ensure the UI is stable in this scenario, to achieve this:

 1. Clear existing output `1`
-  1.1 Remove the output DOM node, but we reserve the height of the output
+	1. Remove the output DOM node, but we reserve the height of the output
-  1.2 In 200ms, we will reset the output height to `0`, unless there is a new output rendered
+	2. In 200ms, we will reset the output height to `0`, unless there is a new output rendered
 2. Received new output
-  2.1 Re-render the new output
+	1. Re-render the new output
-  2.2 Calcuate the height of the new output, update layout
+	2. Calcuate the height of the new output, update layout

 If the new output is rendered within 200ms, users won't see the UI movement.